derekbeaton/muellerreport_ca/README.md

     identical results for approximately the first 8 (possibly more) components
-      - I did not expect this because the two data sets are different (worsd are individual words, lemmas are particular words, letters/keys, or phrases/n-grams)
+      - I did not expect this because the two data sets are different (words are individual words, lemmas are particular words, letters/keys, or phrases/n-grams)
   - The beginning and end pages of the Mueller Report are effectively orthogonal to one another, with highly specific words/lemmas for